jade-d-cutler/Move-It-Landing-Page/README.md

 # Move-It-Landing-Page
 This is the landing page for a moving company.
+This is the design of a webpage using Bootstrap components.
+This site has not functionality, I just wanted to display my capabilities to design a visually appealing website for users.
+This has been made entirely with HTML, CSS, and the Bootstrap framework.
+This was one of the first sites I created with a focus on making it work on both desktop and mobile devices, which was a struggle for me in the beginning.